 With the shutter button pressed halfway, a red "M" LED 4 appears whenever you remove the aperture ring of the lens from "A" or when you mount a non-FD lens.
-See pp. 57-58.
+See pp. 57 - 58.
 It warns you that exposure will not be automatic.

 Taking a picture is a matter of letting light fall on the film under controlled conditions.
 This is called exposure.
-When you press the shutter button, some blades (called a diaphragm) inside the lens shift to form an opening called the aperture.
+When you press the shutter button, some blades (called a diaphragm) insight button, some blades (called a diaphragm) insight ture.
 Almost simultaneously, the first shutter curtain starts to move inside the camera.
 A second shutter curtain follows it after a fixed interval which you control with the shutter speed selector dial.
 The amount of light that exposes a frame depends on the shutter speed and the size of the aperture.